gauntface/web-push-book/_src_content/chapter-04/01-ux-of-push.md

 [Vice news](https://news.vice.com/) is an example of this practice. (p.s. sorry Vice for using you as an example, you were first site I recalled doing this.)

+When you land on Vice news you'll get the permission prompt.
+This isn't the end of the world, but it does offend the senses if your just browsing.

 ![Vice news instantly asks for permission.](/images/ux-examples/vice/vice-instant-notification.png)

+*If* you allow notifications, where do you go to disable them?
+The UI after click allow changes in no way shape or form.

 ![Vice news after granting permission.](/images/ux-examples/vice/vice-no-opt-out.png)

-The reason this is such a bad UX is because the responsibility is shifted onto the browser, which frankly has an awful UX, well awful in Chromes at least.
+This bad UX pushes the responsibility onto the browser, which frankly has an awful UX, well in Chromes at least.
-As a result, your brand is getting users signed up, then forcing them to trial and error ways of disabling push notifications.
+As a result, your brand is getting users signed up, then forcing them to trial and error their way through the browser UX to disable notifications.

-The UX for disabling permission while your page is open isn't too bad, but it's hidden, most users won't know that the drop down in the URL bar exists.
+The UX for disabling permission while your web page is open is OK, but it's hidden and I doubt many users will be able to find it.

 ![Chrome Notification Permissions from URL Bar.](/images/ux-examples/vice/vice-disable-url-bar.png)

-More commonly is for users to click the cog on the notification, which takes the user to this page.
+The more common approach will be users clicking the cog on a notification, which takes the user to this page.

 ![Chrome Notification Permissions from URL Bar.](/images/ux-examples/vice/vice-disable-in-chrome.png)

-Telling your users they can disable push in a settings panel or some other common location should be something you offer.
-Again the alternative is the user taking the nuclear option and revoking permissions, which is the worst experience for the user, most likely blocks your site from requesting push again in the future and reflects poorly on the brand / service.
+Explaing how users can disable push via a settings panel or some other common location should be something you offer.
+Again the alternative is the user taking the nuclear option and revoking permissions, which is the worst experience for the user and reflects poorly on the brand / service.

-All I ask is that you don't just call `registration.subscribe()` or `Notification.requestPermission()` as soon the page loads up and that you offer an easy way users to change their minds.
+All I ask of you is to no call `registration.subscribe()` or `Notification.requestPermission()` as soon the page loads up and to you offer an easy way users to opt out of notifications if the change their minds.